-Table 14 continued Analysis and Recommendations mendations Activity & Page Analysis Recommendations Identify Tribal Actions Necessarv The two teams seeking external funding identified actions necessary to effectively compete for funding.
+Table 14 continued Analysis and Recommendations mendations Activity & Page Analysis Recommendations Identify Tribal Actions Necessary to Effectively The two teams seeking external funding identified actions necessary to effectively compete for funding.
 For one tribe this involved preparing and submitting a grant application.
-Dalata #6 (reneate) to Effectively Compete for Funds (13) For the remaining team, member agencies were also key funding partners.
-Team meetings provided a mechanism for identifying tribal actions necessary to compete for funding, including the necessary actions to secure MPO funding. ldentify Funding Each of the three teams identified funding sources to plan their individual projects.
+For the remaining team, member agencies were also key funding Delete #6 (repeats) Compete for Funds (13) partners.
+Team meetings provided a mechanism for identifying tribal actions necessary to compete for funding, including the necessary actions to secure MPO funding.
+Identify Funding Each of the three teams identified funding sources to plan their individual projects.
 One team developed a detailed plan, using in-kind services and assistance from the research team, for implementing its occupant protection project.
-Include a section on planning resources available from partnering agencies to complete for Developing THSIP or Safety The data project planning by the second team also involved in- kind services. complex projects.
-Add a section on staged planning, Planning for the intersection improvement project was conducted using a phased approach and several funding sources, including in-kind and project funding from the partnering agencies.
-THSIPs.
+Include a section on planning resources available from partnering agencies to complete for Developing THSIP or Safety Project Plans (14) The data project planning by the second team also involved inkind services.
+Add a section on staged planning, Planning for the intersection improvement project was conducted using a phased approach and several funding sources, including in-kind and project funding from the partnering agencies. to complete complex projects or THSIPs.
 The team, implementing the occupant protection project, selected several sources of funding.
 Preliminary Selection of The team working on the data project opted to utilize tribal funds, which was subject to Tribal Council approval.
-Emphasize that funding decisions, whether for a THSIP or a safety Funding Sources to Pursue (14) The team, choosing the intersection improvement project, selected financial assistance from the partnering agencies and MPO for low cost improvements and early project planning and scoping.
-A decision on design and construction funding will be made upon completion of the project scoping. project, can be scheduled during the planning or implementation phases and not necessarily at one time.
+Emphasize that funding decisions, whether for a THSIP or a safety project can be scheduled during Funding Sources to Pursue (14) The team, choosing the intersection improvement project, selected financial assistance from the partnering agencies and MPO for low cost improvements and early project planning and scoping.
+A decision on design and construction funding will be made upon completion of the project scoping. the planning or implementation phases and not necessarily at one time.